SPontadit/LuxUmbra/README.md

 ### **Illumination Model**

-All the calculation for illumination are done in **"cameraSpaceLight.frag"** shader.
+All the calculations for illumination are done in **"cameraSpaceLight.frag"** shader.

 #### **Diffuse**

 We implemented two different BRDFs for the diffuse term.
-We have the **Lambertian BRDF** that assumes a uniform diffuse response.
-And we have **Disney's diffuse BRDF** (by Burley) that take the roughness in account to create reflection at grazing angles.
+We have the **Lambertian BRDF** that assumes a uniform diffuse response, and we have **Disney's diffuse BRDF** (by Burley) that takes the roughness into account to create reflections at grazing angles.
 In the engine, we use Disney's BRDF by default.

 #### **Specular**

-For the specular part, we implemented **Cook-Torrance BRDF**.
-The different terms of the BRDF that we choose are:
+For the specular part, we implemented the **Cook-Torrance BRDF**.
+The different terms of the BRDF that we chose are:

 + **GGX (Trowbridge-Reitz)** for the Normal Distribution Function
 + **Schlick Approximation** for the Fresnel Equation